WFP-Doobelepers/wangshengfp.org/content/faq/candace.md

 ## ER Requirement
 *Authored by Athena*

-In general, Candace needs around 220% Energy Recharge (ER%) **with** Favonius Lance to burst every rotation as a solo hydro unit due to her Skill’s particle generation being lackluster for her 60-cost Burst, as well as she will most likely be off-field after using her Burst, making funneling energy particles difficult.
+In general, Candace needs around 220% Energy Recharge (ER%) **with** Favonius Lance to burst every rotation as a solo Hydro unit due to her Skill’s particle generation being lackluster for her 60-cost Burst, as well as she will most likely be off-field after using her Burst, making funneling energy particles difficult.
 Each favonius weapon passive proc will reduce her Energy Recharge requirement by 15% to 20%.
-In situations where her team comp has another hydro unit, her Energy Recharge requirement is significantly reduced to 180% **with** Favonius Lance.
+In situations where her teFm comp has another Hydro unit, her Energy Recharge requirement is significantly reduced to 180% **with** Favonius Lance.
 As always, an Energy Recharge Calculator is recommended to figure out how much ER% Candace needs in certain team comps.

 ![](/faq/candace/ERReq.png)
 ## Weapons